 Fees.
 The fee for the Services is as set forth in Exhibit A.

 Invoicing and Payment.
-Provider will invoice the Customer in 5 equal installments starting in December., unless otherwise agreed to by the parties.
+Provider will invoice the Customer in 5 equal installments starting in December, unless otherwise agreed to by the parties.
 Payments for the Services are due within thirty (30) days of the invoice date and are nonrefundable unless otherwise agreed in writing.
 The Customer is responsible for all applicable sales, use or other taxes or duties, however designated, which are imposed on any Services provided pursuant to the Agreement.
 If the Customer claims tax-exempt status, the Customer will present evidence of such tax exemption upon request of Provider.

 Intellectual Property